pie-dao/pie-smart-pools/.github/ISSUE_TEMPLATE/new-issue.md

 - Audience or user can include a person or system, i.e. dev, user, api.
 - An action or task this issue will accomplish.
 - What is the desired outcome or goal?

+NOTE: Feel free to replace this with a general description if a user story doesn't make sense, but be willing to defend your choice to exclude a user story.
 -->
 - As an <audience/user>:
 - I want to <action/task>: